project-image

 December update!
 Dungeons, movers, machines, and treads, refining the early game and your journey as Kumo!

-over 1 year ago – Wed, Dec 28, 2022 at 11:33:37 PM
+almost 2 years ago – Wed, Dec 28, 2022 at 11:33:37 PM

 Hi everyone!
 We're back with another periodical update for the game.
 The last time an update was published was in September, and I wanted to cap off the year with one final post for 2022.
 Especially given the time of year, I thought it'd be good to deliver you a bunch of goodness new to the game!
 Admittedly, September was quite a while ago... but rest assured I've been fully focused on the game's development.
 So with all that said, one final other thing to say before getting into things: Merry Christmas!